 - Participation in officially recognized sports and activities

-Students may withhold information by completing and submitting a Request to Withhold Directory Information to the Office of Admissions and Records during the first 12 days of a fall or spring semester and the first four days of a summer session.
-STC will honor a request for nondisclosure for the current term only; therefore, a request must be submitted to the Office of Admissions and Records each term that a student is enrolled.
+Students may withhold information by completing and submitting a Request to Withhold Directory Information to the Enrollment Center during the first 12 days of a fall or spring semester and the first four days of a summer session.
+STC will honor a request for nondisclosure for the current term only; therefore, a request must be submitted to the Enrollment Center each term that a student is enrolled.